James Goldston: President of ABC News (2014–2021)

 In April 2014, Goldston became the President of ABC News, reaching the role after just ten years at the network.
 He replaced Ben Sherwood, who was promoted to a senior role within Disney.
 He was at that point one of two Britons in charge of the Big Three television networks in the US, alongside Deborah Turness who was until 2017 the President of NBC News.
 At the time he also formed a British executive duo at ABC, alongside ABC Entertainment president (and BBC alum) Paul Lee.

 At the time of his appointment, Goldston was labelled as having "something of a Midas touch" in the press after taking each broadcast he led (Nightline, GMA, and This Week) to the top spot for viewership, and with GMA enjoying "its best performance in 20 years."

 In 2015, he travelled to the Vatican to lead on the network's interview with Pope Francis, which was anchored by David Muir.

-In 2019, he was one of 170 guests at the state banquet during the 2019 visit to the United Kingdom by President Trump, despite his network being described by Trump as being "fake news."

 In 2016, a letter was written to Goldston by journalists who were requesting reforms to improve the treatment of black candidates in hiring decisions.
 HuffPost sources described that Senior Vice President for Talent and Business at ABC Barbara Fedida intervened to join a meeting on the topic, a meeting which the group went on to describe as "tense".
 Mara Schiavocampo later accused Fedida of "racial discrimination", but later agreed a financial settlement including "a nondisclosure and nondisparagement agreement."
 In June 2020 Goldston placed Fedida, who first joined the company in 1989, on "administrative leave" after a HuffPost report which alleged an "extensive history" of "insensitive and racist remarks."
 In response to her suspension Fedida released a statement through her attorney describing the accusations as "heartbreaking and incredibly misleading."
 She was fired on 21 July 2020.

 On January 28, 2021, Goldston in an internal memo, announced that he was stepping down from his post at ABC News at the end of March.
 The Los Angeles Times' Stephan Battaglio reported that the announcement of Goldston's exit came six months after the ouster of Barbara Fedida.
 Goldston himself had been rumored to have been on his way out since Fedida officially parted ways with ABC in July 2020.